 Arthur Shawcross died in prison in 2008 at the age of 63.
 He didn’t waste all of his time there.
 The mass murderer took up painting bright visages of butterflies, wildlife and water features.
 New York governor George Pataki called Shawcross’ works of art “sickening” because the gentle paintings didn’t reveal the monster underneath.

-Now that you’ve read about Arthur Shawcross, read about serial killer Edmund Kemper, whose story is almost too gross to be real.
+Now that you’ve read about Arthur Shawcross, the Genesee River Killer, read about serial killer Edmund Kemper, whose story is almost too gross to be real.
 Then learn the horrifying story of Rodney Alcala, the serial killer who won ‘The Dating Game’ during his murder spree.